 Krishna Banerjee, a highly successful promoter in Kolkata whose cumulative life earnings are more than what her husband, Chandan, earned, says, “It is an Indian/ Asian trend to feel insecure if the wife is earning more.
 After all, it is a mindset in traditional Indian homes that a wife is the home keeper who cooks dinner for her husband, waits for him to come home from work and eats only after her husband has eaten.
-However this norm is gradually changing, with double income families coming up.”
+However, this norm is gradually changing, with double income families coming up.”

 “Nowadays the wife may be coming home after the husband comes home from work.
 We also see liberal husbands who are willing to cook and clean if the wife has to spend long hours at work.
 My husband is very supportive of my work.
-Also he suffers from no jealousy for he is open-minded enough to understand that it is natural if the wife happens to earn more.”
+Also, he suffers from no jealousy for he is open-minded enough to understand that it is natural if the wife happens to earn more.”

 Babita and Aspy

 Babita Kakaria, international sales personnel who earns more than her husband Aspy says, “The scenario has definitely changed with more and more women venturing out of their traditional roles.
-However it will take some time before the society accepts that a wife can earn more than her husband.
+However, it will take some time before the society accepts that a wife can earn more than her husband.
 That requires an attitudinal shift.
-Probably the next generation will have no such qualms of accepting the fact that a wife can earn more than the husband.”
+Probably the next generation will have no such qualms about accepting the fact that a wife can earn more than the husband.”
 Aspy is a domestic sales personnel.

-Why don’t Babita and Aspy have any problems on their earning ratios?
+Why don’t Babita and Aspy have any problems with their earning ratios?
 Babita answers, “I live by the mantra that relationships are based on mutual love and respect.
 Money is just the means and not the ultimate goal.
 If one keeps this in mind, then I think that these issues pertaining to one spouse earning more than the other will not arise.”

 “To prevent misunderstandings on spending habits there are some ground rules which need to be followed in any marriage irrespective of whether the husband or the wife earns more.
 One should always have separate bank accounts There should be a tacit understanding that expenses and investments need to be shared in a proportional manner.
-Investments are necessary in joint as well as individual names.”
+Investments are necessary for joint as well as individual names.”

 Aspy adds, “My wife often discusses with me what she wants to do in life, she asks me for my opinion.
 I ensure that I limit my involvement to an opinion and in no way try to persuade her to my point of view.
 The final decision is hers.
 It has worked the other way around too.”

-“We both make our own decisions, post hearing out the other one.
+“We both make our own decisions, post-hearing out the other one.
 That is why we own our decisions.
 Once we come to a decision we work on a plan together to execute it.
 We are like a team, she is the planning kind and I am the executing type.
 It is about never having to say, ‘I told you so’, once a call is taken.”

 © Copyright Naaree.com